 Client Spotlight – Thomas Crice

-We would like to congratulate our client Tom Crice on his brand-new book release for ‘Birds of a Feather’.
+We want to congratulate our client Tom Crice on his brand-new book release for ‘Birds of a Feather’.

 Birds of a Feather is a tender, whimsical story of loss and recovery for young children.
 A young boy’s happy world is interrupted when his grandfather passes away.
-Suddenly life is filled with big questions and difficult emotions.
+After that, uddenly life is filled with big questions and difficult emotions.
 Will things ever be normal again?
 Then a chance encounter with two birds on a subway train leads to unexpected joy and connection.

 In Birds of a Feather, Tom Crice recalls the boyhood days that he spent with his grandfather.
 In addition to publishing multiple articles on legal topics, Tom has received honorable mention in both the L. Ron Hubbard Writers of the Future Contest and the Christopher Columbus Screenplay Discovery Awards Competition.
 His short story, Epiphany, appeared in the Purple Thistle Collection.

 Tom has been a virtual client with us for over five years.
-He is an attorney and an actuary, bringing a unique skill set to the tax challenges faced by individuals and businesses at home and abroad.
-He resides in Cambridge, MA, where he works, writes, and takes the occasional math class.
-The team wants to wish him all the success with the book.
+He is an attorney and an actuary, bringing a unique skill set to the tax challenges facing individuals and businesses at home and abroad.
+In addition, he resides in Cambridge, MA, where he is working, writing, and taking the occasional math class.
+Above all, the team wants to wish him all the success with the book.

 If you are interested the book can be purchased on Amazon https://www.amazon.com/Birds-Feather-Tom-Crice/dp/0999685309#customerReviews kindly see some of the wonderful reviews about the book –